Divorce is never easy for those involved, and this is especially true for the children.

-Often the parents are so caught up in the emotionally charged situation that they tend to expect the children to just get by and cope as best they can until things settle down again.
+Often the parents are so caught up in the emotionally charged situation that they tend to expect the children just to get by and cope as best they can until things settle down again.

 2. Maintain the stability of daily routines

 When some changes are inevitable, take the time to sit down with your child and explain what is going to happen and how things are going to be different so that they will feel more prepared and not suddenly ambushed by the changes.

 3. Minimize your child’s exposure to conflict and legal talk

 The child feels helpless and torn apart when he sees and hears the conflict between his parents.
-Rather go somewhere away from the home to thrash out your differences and talk about all the legalities of the divorce.
+Instead, go somewhere away from the home to thrash out your differences and talk about all the legalities of the divorce.